lukewarmCoder/Photos32/README.md

         - **Username:** Your GitHub username
         - **Password:** Paste the **personal access token**

+    **Note:** If the PAT method doesn't work, you can always just download the Zip file manually.
+Just be sure to rename the extracted folder from "Photos32-main" to "Photos32".

-3. Navigate to the project folder:
+4. Navigate to the project folder:

     ```
     cd Photos32
     ```

-    **Note:** If the PAT method doesn't work, you can always just download the Zip file manually.
-Just be sure to rename the extracted folder from "Photos32-main" to "Photos32".

 ### Step 2: Set the path to your JavaFX SDK